featherbear/UNSW-CSE-Thesis/site/content/posts/13-07-2022-progress-update.md

 ![](/uploads/20220713-snipaste_2022-07-13_23-59-16.jpg)

-If we don't modify the `vinda` value (i.e. less tamper evidence) then this provides easy access to the device (via the ADB USB port), without ever having to open up the device
+If we don't modify the `vinda` value (i.e. less tamper evidence) then this provides easy access to the device (via the ADB USB port), without ever having to open up the device.

+> Though, I do think there is a dynamically generated key that changes over time!